ranger-ross/yakman/README.md

-## YakMan
+# YakMan

 Basic storage egnostic config manager.

-This project is still in a very early alpha stage so if you come across this repo, I would recommend against using it in any production systems.
+### ⚠️ This project is still in a very early alpha stage so if you come across this repo, I would recommend against using it in any production systems.

+## Features

+- OAuth support
+- Role based access control (RBAC)
+- Approval system
+- History with easy rollbacks
+- Config/Project organization tools

+## About this project

+My goal with this project is to provide an Open Source storage egnostic config manager for backend systems.
+The primary audience for this project are software teams that have reached a scale where they need a way to manage application configs across multiple applications/projects.

+### Motivations / Goals

+- Update application configs quickly without restarting applications
+- Language/framework egonistic
+- Simple to setup with sane defaults
+- Storage engine egonistic, meaning you can use whatever storage system you already have (Blob storage, SQL, KV, ect)
+- Low cost effective
+- Avoid vendor lock in
+- Kubernetes first (however I would like to support Serverless projects/teams too)

+### What this project is not

+- A place to store application secrets.
+- Trying to handle Meta/Google/Amazon level scale.
+(However, this project is also not slow by any means 😉)

+## Contributing

-## Run the project(s)
+### Run the project(s)

 The local setup is a bit lack luster due to the immaturity of this project as well as Leptos.
 Hopefully this will get better with time.